Because TV involves unionized people

 - Family Guy was one of the hardest-hit series during the strike, resulting in two episodes being screened without Seth MacFarlane’s permission, the sixth season ending with only 12 episodes, and the entirety of the seventh broadcast season consisting of episodes held over from the sixth season.
 American Dad! went a little better, with the third season consisting of 16 episodes.

-- Heroes' second season was also cut from 24 episodes to 11 (that’s more than half a season’s worth of episodes), with the final episode of what was supposed to be the first arc hastily altered to wrap up the season.
+- The second season of Heroes was also cut from 24 episodes to 11 (more than half a season's worth of episodes), with the final episode of what was supposed to be the first arc hastily altered to wrap up the season.
 The planned spinoff Heroes: Origins was never produced.
-The idea that Volume 2 went “slow” (when it was being planned out for a 24-episode season) likely resulted in the rapid pacing and constant plot shifts of Volume 3.
+The idea that Volume 2 went "slow" (when it was being planned out for a 24-episode season) likely resulted in the rapid pacing and constant plot shifts of Volume 3.

-- The Angels and Demons adaptation was delayed by a few months.
+- The Angels & Demons adaptation was delayed by a few months.

 - ER and Scrubs, both scheduled to end during the 2007–08 season, were extended one more season to have a proper sendoff (with Scrubs channel-hopping to ABC to do it).

-- Supernatural had its normal 22 episodes cut down to sixteen, the last few of which time-jumped through how much time Dean had left.
+- Supernatural had its normal 22 episodes cut down to 16 for the third season, with the last few episodes time-jumping through how long Dean had left.

 - A few shows got lucky.
 The strike almost exactly coincided with the time the writers of Burn Notice were supposed to be taking a break anyway, and USA actually ordered more episodes for Season 2 than had been planned pre-strike.